Online Learning Readiness Quiz

 1. The amount of time I expect to spend on my online course is:

-a) more than I would for an on campus course.
+- More than I would for an on-campus course.

-b) the same as I would for an on campus course.
+- The same as I would for an on-campus course.

-c) less that I would for an on campus course.
+- Less than I would for an on-campus course.

-If you are interested in a online course because you think that it will be less work than a traditional on campus course, then this style of learning may not be right for you.
-Most of our students believe that an online course is at least as much work as an on campus course.
-In fact many say that their online course involved significantly more work.
-However, most students feel that this additional work load is more than compensated by the fact that they were able to "go to class" whenever they had the time, whether it be 2 a.m. or 6 p.m.
+If you're interested in an online course because you think it will be less work than a traditional on-campus course, you should know that it is not the case.
+Most of our students believe an online course is at least as much work as an on-campus course.
+In fact, many say their online course involved significantly more work.
+However, most students say the additional workload is compensated by the fact that they can "go to class" whenever they had the time, whether it be 2 a.m. or 6 p.m.

-2. In regards to assessing my own progress and learning in a course:
+2. In regard to assessing my own progress and learning in a course:

-If you answered (a) or (b) an online course will probably work fine for you.
-However if you answered (c) you may be disappointed with this learning format.
-Due to the nature of learning in this format feedback from you instructor may not be as frequent or as timely as you are used to from a traditional class.
-However, this can vary from course to course depending on the teaching style of your instructor.
-Many students feel that they actually receive more quality feedback from their instructor in this format.
-Many students also feel they have more consistent contact with their instructors in an online course.
+If you answered (a) or (b), then you will adapt fine to an online learning environment.
+If you answered (c), you may have to adjust to this learning format.
+Due to the nature of online learning, feedback from your instructor may not be as frequent or as immediate as you are used to in a traditional class, although this can vary from course to course depending on your instructor's teaching style.
+Many students feel they actually receive more quality feedback from instructors in this format.
+Some students also feel they have more consistent contact with their instructors in an online course.

 3. I consider my reading skills:

-a) Very good- I need very little or no help to understand what I read and to implement that knowledge.
+- Very good.
+I need little or no help understanding what I read and implementing that knowledge.

-b) Average- I need to go over some sections twice and sometimes need an instructors help to understand the material.
+- Average.
+I need to go over some sections twice, and sometimes I need an instructor's help to understand the material.

-c) Not great- I have to reread many sections and usually need help in understanding the material.
+- Not great.
+I have to reread many sections and usually need help in understanding the material.

 4. When it comes to assignment deadlines:

-b) I usually have things done on time but sometimes need reminders of the deadline.
+- I usually have things done on time, but sometimes need reminders of the deadline.

-c) I often turn in things late or forget that they are due if not reminded often.
+- I often turn things in late or forget that they are due if not reminded often.

-One of the most important things to understand is although you are able to work on your coursework when you want to, online courses are NOT self-paced courses.
-They have assignment deadlines just like an on campus course.
-Not meeting these deadlines and falling behind in their coursework is the leading reason why online students do not succeed.
-Since you do not have a regular class meeting time, it is essential that you are able to keep on top of your assignments.
-You will not have instructors and fellow students to remind you.
+One of the most important things to understand is although you are able to work on your coursework when you want to, online courses are NOT self-paced.
+They have assignment deadlines, and not meeting them can cause you to fall behind — the leading reason online students do not succeed.
+Because you don't have a regular class time, it is essential to keep on top of your assignments; you won't have instructors or fellow students to remind you.

 5. I prefer my feedback from an instructor to be:

-b) Written comments with some oral clarifications if needed.
+- Written comments with oral clarification if needed.

-If you answered (c) you may not be happy with an online style course.
-This style of teaching usually does not involve oral feedback.
-The feedback you will be receiving will almost exclusively be written comments.
-It is essential to you success that you be able to understand this type of feedback.
+If you answered (c), you might need some time to adjust to communicating in an online course.
+This style of teaching usually does not involve oral feedback, but is written comments.
+It is essential to your success to understand this type of feedback.

 6. When given an assignment I prefer to:

-If you answered (c) you may have problems with this type of course.
-Most successful online students are those that are able to work well independently and with little direct guidance.
-While it is true that your instructor is there to assist you in understanding the course materials it is your responsibility to seek out this help.
+Most successful online students are able to work well independently and with little direct guidance.
+While it's true that your instructor is there to assist you in understanding the course materials, it is your responsibility to seek out their help.

 7. Classroom discussion is:

-There is no right or wrong answer to this question.
-Although there is no in person discussion in an online course, there is still discussion.
-The amount of discussion will depend on the structure of the individual course.
-This interaction will likely take the form of an online discussion group, chat, or e-mail.
-The thing to consider is whether or not having discussion in an electronic format will work for you.
-For some students electronic communication is a poor substitute for face-to-face discussion.
-However, many of our students actually prefer this style of discussion and feel they participate more freely than they do in an on campus setting.
+Although there is no in-person discussion in an online course, there is still discussion, but the amount of discussion will depend on the structure of the individual course.
+This interaction will likely take the form of an online discussion group, chat, or email.
+For some students, electronic communication is a poor substitute for face-to-face discussion; however, many students prefer this style of discussion and feel they participate more freely than they do in an on-campus setting.

 8. Having face to face contact with my instructor is:

-In an online course there is usually little or no face to face contact with your instructor.
-If you answered (c) and feel that you need to see you instructor often in order to succeed then this style of learning may not be right for you.
-Some instructors do make arrangements for in person office hours or make special arrangements to meet students.
-However, you should plan on the vast majority of your contact with your instructor being via e-mail or other electronic communications.
+In an online course there is usually little or no face-to-face contact with your instructor.
+Some instructors do make arrangements for in-person office hours or make special arrangements to meet students; however, you should plan that the majority of your contact with your instructor being via email or other electronic communications.

 9. I consider my learning style:

-Although some online courses have elements that fit all three of these learning styles, most of the information is still presented visually.
-As a result, if you answered (b) or (c) then an online class may not be a perfect fit for you.
-If you answered (b) then you may consider one of our courses that use videotapes to supplement the course materials.
-If you answered (c) then you may want to look into one of our courses that include hands on labs.
-However these classes do require an on campus meeting once a week to perform those experiments.
+Although some online courses have elements that fit all three of these learning styles, most of the information is presented visually.
+If you answered (b), you may consider courses that use videotapes to supplement course materials.
+If you answered (c), then you may want to look into courses that include hands-on labs; however, these classes do require an on-campus meeting once a week to perform experiments.